marianagh/marianagh.github.io/pages/cv.md

 Creation of Supply Chain Management RESTful API and Web Client on PHP with Laravel Framework using Blade Templating and Bootstrap.

-### ITSON
-**Android Developer**
-*AUG 2015 - DEC 2015*
-Guaymas, Sonora, MX

-Design and programming for Android app on Java for ergonomic risk measurement of task performance on  manufacturing industries.

-Implementation of RULA and REBA methods.

 ## Volunteer Experience:
 -----